Painters License NSW

 How to get a painter's licence in New South Wales

-In New South Wales a painter must be licensed if he/she contracts, sub-contracts or advertises to do residential painting where the reasonable market cost of the labour and building materials is more than $1000.
+In New South Wales a painter must be licensed if he/she contracts, sub-contracts or advertises to do exterior residential painting where the reasonable market cost of the labour and building materials is more than $5000.
+Painters must also be licensed if they do interior painting on a renovation over $5000.
 Licenses are issued by the Department of Fair Trading NSW.

 There are two pathways to obtain a license:

 Once you have Certificate III Painting and Decorating, you need to take this to your local Department of Fair Trading and supply them with a copy.
-Then apply for the license, which may be obtained for one year, or three years.
-The application is processed by the Department of Fair Trading and the license may be issued.
+Then apply for the licence, which may be obtained for one year, or three years.
+The application is processed by the Department of Fair Trading and the licence may be issued.